This is the third entry in our “Top 10″ list for you to consider when communicating with our office and applying.

 If I would have put all 10 tips in one entry it probably would have taken you 15-20 minutes to read it and visit any associated links.
 I came to the conclusion that it would be more effective and easier to digest if it was broken into 2-3 minute chunks.

-This is probably the most ambiguous tip so use you own judgment.
+This is probably the most ambiguous tip, so use you own judgment.
+There is no one “answer” and its is very much open to your interpretation.
 I will say that sometimes people will apologize when they send more than email.
 No apology necessary!
 This approach might just be more effective.
 On the other hand, a separate email for each and every question might be overkill.
 Again, use your best judgment.